zammad/zammad-user-documentation/extras/ai-features.rst

 Writing Assistant Tools
 -----------------------

-The new AI-powered writing assistant tools are designed to simplify and enhance your ticket response workflow while you create an article.
+The AI-powered writing assistant tools are designed to simplify and enhance your ticket response workflow while you create an article.
-To use a text tool, select the text you want to apply the changes to which opens a bubble menu.
-In this menu, open the list of available tools by clicking the writing assistant tools button.
+To use a text tool, select the text you want to apply the changes to.
+This opens a bubble menu in which you can open the list of available tools by clicking the writing assistant tools button.

 .. figure:: /images/extras/ai/ticket-text-tools.png
    :alt: Screenshots shows selected text in article with AI text tools
    :align: center

-Zammad ships some tools by default.
+Zammad ships default writing assistant tools.
 The availability depends on the configuration of your Zammad instance.
 You might even have additional custom tools in case your admin added them.